tosdr/tosback-versions/Dairy Queen/Privacy Policy.md

 *   Section 1798.125: California residents have the right to not be discriminated against for exercising any of their rights under the CCPA.

-*   Method for submitting requests: To exercise any of your rights under this law, please follow [this link](https://privacyportal-cdn.onetrust.com/dsarwebform/9d08013a-e357-4ab3-a62e-e4b11eb0e644/b847de5c-1ee6-4a3f-bfd9-eb2988280bcb.html) and submit a request.
-When you submit a request, you will need to provide your name, email address, and details about your request.
-We’ll send a link to that email and ask you to click on that link to confirm that it’s your email address.
+*   Method for submitting requests: To exercise any of your rights under this law, please fill out the form at [this link](https://privacyportal-cdn.onetrust.com/dsarwebform/9d08013a-e357-4ab3-a62e-e4b11eb0e644/b847de5c-1ee6-4a3f-bfd9-eb2988280bcb.html) or call 1-866-793-7582 to submit a request.
+When you submit a request, you will need to provide your name, email address, state, country, and details about your request.
+We’ll send a link to the email you provide and ask you to click on that link to confirm that it’s really you.

 *   Pro-tip: We love to hear from our fans!
 But the link above is pretty specific to privacy stuff, so if you have non-privacy questions or comments, you’ll have a much better experience reaching out to our fabulous fan relations team using [this link](https://www.dairyqueen.com/us-en/Company/Contact-Us/) instead.